bitcoin-api/bitcoin-api-full-stack/README.md

 ##### Backend IAM Users

 Next, the [AWS IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) for Bitcoin-Api's backend need to be set up.
-The naming for the staging IAM users are the same except for `_staging` is appended to the user name.
+The naming for the staging IAM users is the same except for `_staging` is appended to the user name.

 [AWS IAM User Management Console](https://console.aws.amazon.com/iam/home#/users)